Kinokkory/wiwinwlh/tutorial.md

 ```

 Now let's make things not so simple.
 Turning on ``UndecidableInstances`` loosens
-the constraint on context reduction can only allow constraints of the class to
+the constraint on context reduction that can only allow constraints of the class to
 become structural smaller than its head.
 As a result implicit computation can
 now occur *within in the type class instance search*.
 Combined with a type-level
 representation of Peano numbers we find that we can encode basic arithmetic at